hammamikhairi/Latom/README.md

 - can select which songs to download from a playlist/channel.
 - can remove unwanted songs from a playlist
 - can perform youtube search if no url is specified
+- all the songs will be downloaded to /home/user/Music

 # Packages